 The Copper River supports multiple runs of salmon, but Sockeye Salmon (Oncorhynchus nerka) and Chinook Salmon (Oncorhynchus tshawytscha) are the two species primarily targeted in the Federal subsistence fisheries.
-Federally qualified subsistence users are restricted to three areas of the upper Copper River, the Chitina and Glennallen Subdistricts and the Batzulnetas area.
-Sockeye Salmon is the most abundant species, and is the main fish targeted by all user groups in both the Chitina and Glennallen subdistricts.
-The 2019 estimated subsistence salmon harvest by Federally qualified subsistence users in the Glennallen Subdistrict was 15,873 Sockeye Salmon and 949 Chinook Salmon.
-The Sockeye Salmon harvest was below the 10-year average of 16,635 fish while the Chinook Salmon harvest was above the 10-year average of 730 fish (Table 3).
-A smaller number of salmon are harvested by Federally qualified subsistence users in the Chitina Subdistrict.
-The 2019 estimated subsistence salmon harvest by Federally qualified subsistence users in the Chitina Subdistrict was 4,451 Sockeye Salmon and 83 Chinook Salmon.
-Both Sockeye and Chinook Salmon harvests were above the 10-year average of 2,376 Sockeye Salmon and 31 Chinook Salmon (Table 4).
+Federally qualified subsistence users are restricted to three areas of the upper Copper River: the Chitina and Glennallen Subdistricts and the Batzulnetas area.
+Sockeye Salmon is the most abundant species, and is the main fish targeted by all user groups in both the Chitina and Glennallen Subdistrict was 15,873 Sockeye Salmon and 949 Chinook Salmon.
+The Sockeye Salmon harvest was below the 10-year average of 16,635 fish, while the Chinook Salmon harvest was above the 10-year average of 730 fish (Table 2).
+A smaller number of salmon are harvested by Federally qualified subsistence users in the Chitina Subdistrict was 4,451 Sockeye Salmon and 83 Chinook Salmon.
+Both Sockeye and Chinook Salmon harvests were above the 10-year average of 2,376 Sockeye Salmon and 31 Chinook Salmon (Table 3).

 Salmon are harvested in the State subsistence fishery in the Glennallen Subdistrict in greater numbers than Federal subsistence harvest.
-The estimated subsistence salmon harvest by State salmon dip net and fish wheel permit holders in the Glennallen Subdistrict within the last 10-years (2010-2019) averaged 64,320 Sockeye Salmon and 2,569 Chinook Salmon (Table 5).
-Additionally, salmon are harvested from the Chitina Subdistrict personal use dip net fishery with a 10-year average harvest of 148,458 Sockeye Salmon and 1,193 Chinook Salmon (Table 6).
+The estimated subsistence salmon harvest by State salmon dip net and fish wheel permit holders in the Glennallen Subdistrict within the last 10-years (2010-2019) averaged 64,320 Sockeye Salmon and 2,569 Chinook Salmon (Table 4), Additionally, salmon are harvested from the Chitina Subdistrict personal use dip net fishery with a 10-years average harvest of 148,458 Sockeye salmon and 1,193 Chinook Salmon (Table 5).

-The largest harvest of Sockeye and Chinook Salmon migrating up the Copper River occurs in the Copper River District marine waters near the mouth of the river during the commercial drift gillnet fishery.
+The largest harvest of Copper River-bound Sockeye and Chinook Salmon occurs in the Copper River District marine waters near the mouth of the river during the commercial drift net fishery.
 Over the last 10-years (2010 -2019) an average of 1,303,861 Sockeye Salmon and 13,265 Chinook Salmon were harvested in the Copper River District by the commercial fishery (ADF&G 2018, ADF&G 2019, Vega 2018).
 In addition to the commercial fishery, a State subsistence drift gillnet fishery also occurs in the Copper River District (ADF&G 2020a, Vega 2018).
-The estimated subsistence salmon harvest by State subsistence salmon permit holders in the Copper River District averaged 3,231 total salmon for the previous 10-year period (2009-2018) of which 2,800 were Sockeye Salmon and 431 were Chinook Salmon (Somerville 2020).
+The estimated subsistence salmon harvest by State subsistence salmon permit holders in the Copper River District averaged 3,231 total salmon for the previous 10-year period (2009-2018), of which 2,800 were Sockeye Salmon and 431 were Chinook Salmon (Somerville 2020).

-The ADF&G relies on the passage estimates provided by the adaptive resolution imaging sonar (ARIS) units at Miles Lake to manage the Commercial Fisheries Division and provide for upriver escapement and fishery allocation.
-Currently, there is concern for the low return of Sockeye Salmon into the Copper River.
-The downward trend occurring in 2020 is a departure from previous Sockeye Salmon returns.
+The ADF&G relies on the passage estimates provided by adaptive resolution imaging sonar (ARIS) units at Miles Lake to manage the commercial fishery and provide for upriver escapement and fishery allocation.
 Over the 10-year (2010-2019), spawning escapement estimates have been within or have exceeded the current sustainable escapement goal of 360,000-750,000 Sockeye Salmon as estimated by Miles Lake sonar (Vega 2018).
 The 2019 Sockeye Salmon spawning escapement estimate for the Copper River was 741,771 fish (Somerville 2020).